An Advisory Board can be a great way to engage key supporters with relevant professional skills, life experiences, and networks.

 Map out your Advisory Board’s first year, including meetings and activities, making sure the Board is set up to be successful and everyone knows what to expect.

-Send everyone a welcome email, letting them know who is on the Advisory Board, meeting dates, and the goals.
+Send everyone a welcome email, letting them know who else is on the Advisory Board, meeting dates, and the group’s goals.

 Plan an inspiring and informative first meeting.
 You want everyone in attendance to be excited to be part of the Advisory Board and to leave feeling energized.
 At the end, share next steps.